laradevio/Shipyard/README.md

     docker exec -it --user shipyard shipyard_warehouse laravel new && npm install && npm run watch

 These commands run conveniently at `/var/www` path.
-Also, the results of every of these commands will be showed on your interface, and it will allow interaction if needed.
+Also, the results of every of these commands will be showed on your interface, and allow interaction if needed.

 > {tip} The commands and files affected use the `shipyard` user.
 If that isn't what you want, you can add the `--user root` option flag.